 - Cost share should be limited to the amount specifically required by the funding agency.
 All committed cost share must either be specifically identified in the proposal or by a separate form accompanying the proposal during internal routing and approvals, documented on the Proposal Transmittal Form (PTF) and signed by the responsible party for the cost share commitment (e.g., chair, dean, etc.).
 Subsequent funding of the proposal requires that all proposed cost sharing be budgeted, recorded and documented in accordance with this policy.

 - Responsibility for substantiating cost sharing/matching is the PI's and the Department Head's.

-The Office of Research and Commercialization is responsible for ensuring compliance with federal export control laws, regulations, and sanctions.
+The Office of Research is responsible for ensuring compliance with federal export control laws, regulations, and sanctions.
 Research projects that involve certain types of technologies or an entity under sanctions may require compliance measures.
 International shipments, the sharing of restricted information with foreign nationals, or allowing foreign nationals or collaborators to participate in restricted research may be subject to export controls.